-Four respondents reported seeing notices on the path, either encouraging or discouraging their use of it, and gave a purpose for the notices and how long they had been in place:
+Four respondents reported seeing notices on the path and gave a purpose for the notices and how long they had been in place:

 - User 12: "At the entrance to the footpath on Widcombe Hill.
 Signs indicating that the land is owned by the National Trust and is accessible to the public.
 Continually" - User 19: "At the bottom of the steps by Smallcombe Farm.
 Footpath." - User 22: "Each end of path.
 Giving directions.
 2yrs." - User 33: "On the gates.
 Encouraging people to walk the Skyline.
 Permanently."